Lin-Brain-Lab/Distortion-correction-with-blip-down-and-blip-up-data/README.md

-Please refer to the wiki page!
+Please refer to the Wiki page on the top menu!